Job Accommodation Network - Explained

 Back To: HUMAN RESOURCES, EMPLOYMENT, & LABOR

-A Little More on What is the Job Accommodation Network
+What is the History of the Job Accommodation Network?

 Since 1983, JAN has always been located on West Virginia University campus where it began with 2 consultants offering accommodation information using only 2 telephone lines.
 During this time, the network served only employers that were looking for accommodation information.
 Due to the additional demand for JANs confidential, direct, and no-cost service, the network expanded beyond providing employers with data, and included rehabilitation and educational professional, individuals with disabilities, and all individuals interested in workplace accommodation.
 JAN initially consulted on sensory disabilities only including hearing, touch, vision, and speech impairment.
 Before the 1990s, 30% of the networks requests addressed the key disability areas.
 As office machines, computers, wireless communication, cell phones, and other technologies emerged at the workplaces, employees with disabilities needed to learn how to use the technology.
 JAN consultants, thus, changed their delivery approach, providing services in three team categories: motor/mobility, sensory, and neurological/cognitive teams.
 With these teams, the network was able to handle increasing caseloads with the available knowledge.
 After the implementation of the 1992 Americans with Disabilities Act, several individuals began contacting JAN, requesting for accommodation information for individuals with motor impairment.
 Before the Act, JAN recorded 630 inquiries about accommodation every month.
 However, after 1992, the caseloads increased to 1,600 per month and continued to rise steadily up to 3,000 per month by the end of 1990s.
 Currently, the network has an average of 53,000 inquiries with 5 million customers annually.
 In 2000, WESTAT, an employee-owned research corporation that offers services to US government agencies and businesses, evaluated all the JAN staff.
 The network was able to get recognition for achieving the highest score in the ranking.